-There are only a few bigger names in the world of video games journalism than Geoff Keighley.
-The former G4 and MTV host is most well-known today for his role as the presenter and creator of The Game Awards, a gaming awards show which has seen its audience increase from under two million viewers in 2014 to over twenty million in 2018.
+There are few bigger names in the world of video games journalism than Geoff Keighley.
+The former G4 and MTV host is well-known today for his role as the presenter and creator of The Game Awards, a gaming awards show which has seen its audience increase from under two million viewers in 2014 to over 20 million in 2018.

-But not everyone knows how close he’s been to the concept over the years.
-He helped work on the first ever video games awards show on television in 1994 on TBS.
+But not everyone knows how close he’s been to the awards show’s concept over the years.
+He helped work on the first ever TV video games awards show in 1994 on TBS.
 And he spent a decade producing a forerunner to the Video Game Awards for cable network Spike.

-Strangely, leaving cable television almost felt like a liberation for The Game Awards, which have greatly grown in stature and relevance since they debuted in 2014.
-They’ve been host to huge moments like Hideo Kojima’s 2016 return and industry icon award, the unveiling of games like Mortal Kombat 11 and A Way Out developer Josef Fares’s infamous rant in 2017.
+Strangely, leaving cable television seemed like a liberation for The Game Awards, which have hugely grown in stature and relevance since they debuted in 2014.
+They’ve been host to massive moments like Hideo Kojima’s 2016 return and industry icon award, the unveiling of games like Mortal Kombat 11 and A Way Out developer Josef Fares’s infamous 2017 rant.

-I wanted to ask Geoff about the future of the industry, and we talked about The Game Awards, Google’s new Stadia gaming platform, and the future of virtual reality.
-He (perhaps understandably) wanted to avoid talking about more controversial issues like crunch in games development, but it was still a productive, interesting chat.
+I wanted to ask Geoff about the future of the industry, so we talked about The Game Awards, Google’s new Stadia gaming platform, and the future of virtual reality.
+He (perhaps understandably) avoided questions about more controversial issues like crunch in games development, but it was still a productive, interesting chat.
 This is our exclusive Spiel Times interview.

 Spiel Times: Hi Geoff, thanks so much for answering our questions.
 We really appreciate it.
 What are your ambitions for the future of The Game Awards?

 Geoff Keighley: Our hope is to continue building The Game Awards, and maybe, one day, it will be seen as the biggest and most important awards show in all of entertainment.
 We are just five years into our journey.
 I want to keep growing the show around the world as gaming continues to grow.